 2. Using a freight forwarder’s export crating services

 A freight forwarder with crating capabilities takes the security burden off your shoulders and handles every aspect of your freight transportation.
 The forwarder ensures that crating and packing is done right and that all freight is loaded onto the trailer or container, sealed, cleared, and shipped.
 They ensure that all legal requirements are met, including the issuance of the shipper’s Bill of Lading (BOL) or Airway Bill (AWB).
-Once the freight is in transit, the forwarder stays in contact with the freight with phone, and increasingly with GPS tracking technologies.
-It is only after the freight arrives at the intended destination, unloaded, and any shortages or damages accounted for that the freight broker relinquishes their responsibilities.
+Once the freight is in transit, the forwarder stays in contact with the freight via phone, and increasingly with GPS tracking technologies.
+It is only after the freight arrives at the intended destination, is unloaded, and any shortages or damages accounted for that the freight broker relinquishes their responsibilities.

 3. Full truckload (FTL) shipping